paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-803-department-of-the-air-force.md

 <a id="section-8023"></a>
 ## § 8023.
 Chief of Legislative Liaison
 **(a)** There is a Chief of Legislative Liaison in the Department of the Air Force.
-An officer assigned to that position shall be an officer in the grade of major general.

 **(b)** The Chief of Legislative Liaison shall perform legislative affairs functions as specified for the Office of the Secretary of the Air Force by [section 8014(c)(1)(F) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section8014/c/1/F&num=0&edition=prelim).

+### Statutory Notes

+#### Amendments
+2016—Subsec. (a).
+Pub.
+L. 114–328 struck out second sentence which read as follows: “An officer assigned to that position shall be an officer in the grade of major general.”

 <a id="section-8024"></a>